 In the open stage, the Assignee will have the opportunity to answer the question, create a related RFI, void the RFI, or reassign the RFI to another person in their company to answer the question in order to progress the RFI.

 If an answer is received outside of Fieldwire, a manager in the company that created the RFI can answer on behalf of the assignee from the 'Actions' menu.

 An RFI will adopt the ‘Pending’ state, after an ‘Answer’ has been provided - the RFI will be reassigned to the creator.

-In this stage, the creator can accept and close the RFI, reject the answer and send it back to the previous assignee for clarification, or void the RFI.
+In this stage, the creator can accept and close the RFI or reject the answer and send it back to the previous assignee for clarification.